neykov/extract-tls-secrets/README.md

 ## Requirements

 Requires at least Java 6.
 Supports Java 9.
-For attaching to running processes a JDK is needed, with JAVA_HOME pointing to the installation folder.
+If only a JRE is available use the `-javaagent:` startup option to attach to a process.
-If only a JRE is available it's still possible to attach to a process with the `-javaagent:` startup option.
+For attaching to running processes a JDK is needed, with `JAVA_HOME` pointing to the installation folder.

 ## Building